mixignal/mixignal.github.io/wiki/compute-it.md

 ```

 - `sudo smbpasswd -a smbuser` Add the user as a Samba user.
 You are going to use this credential when accessing the folder from Windows.
-- Allow the SMB ports 139,445 in the firewall:
+- Allow the SMB ports 139,445 in the firewall (if ufw enabled):

 ```bash
 sudo ufw allow 139